SmiTh-dataScience/SmiTh-dataScience/README.md

 - 🔭 I’m currently working on **Transforming raw data into stories that even non-technical folks can understand 📖**
 - 🌱 I’m currently learning **Deepening my understanding of advanced SQL and cloud-based data architecture.
 Exploring new frameworks and learning more about data ethics. 📚**
 - 👯 I’m looking to collaborate on **Open to collaborative projects in data visualization, machine learning, AI, or any impactful data-driven innovations.**
-- 🤝 I’m looking for help with **Collaboration on NLP projects welcome!**
+- 🤝 I’m looking for help with **Collaboration on ML projects welcome!**
 - 💬 Ask me about **Data wrangling, building interactive dashboards, or how AI revolutionizes industries.
 I'm your go-to person if you need help with Python! 🚀**
 - 📫 How to reach me **smithsolanki33@gmail.com**